prisams/APIChallenge2/README.md

 2. Apache Tomcat 8
 3. Python 2.7 or higher
 4. Pip
-5. pronouncing model to work with CMU dictionary
+5. pronouncing module to work with CMU dictionary
 6. Maven

 ### Installing the softwares on Ubuntu 16.04